Chapter 7:

 “Hey, let’s get out of here before his parents show up!"
 Another spoke up, “For your trouble, poh’vert.”

-A coin hit my head as footsteps raced away with joyous laughter in their wake.
-Meanwhile, I lay there long enough to hear their giggles vanish and the sound of the square pick up again.
+Assholes.
+I thought, holding onto my aching gut as I lay there long enough to hear their giggles vanish and the sound of the square pick up again.

 No one came to help me, which made sense.
-I wrote this world to be cruel and thankless.
-After countless cataclysms razing reality time and again, all that remained were tough landscapes and tougher residents.
-If you couldn’t help yourself—well, you were essentially doomed.
+I had written this world to be cruel and thankless, meaning the people were even moreso.
+After countless divine cataclysms razing this reality time and again because of my angst, all that remained were tough landscapes and even tougher residents.
+No would help you, and as such, if you couldn’t help yourself, well, you were essentially doomed.

-A single gold piece was equal to a year's wages for the lowest-class mundane people—the non-magical residents of the world—and it didn’t even provide enough for them to survive.
-Five hundred of those same coins could buy the magical amulet of stabilization that I had gotten with my Phyllis voucher.
-And some rich brat just magic-spelled a random kid and tossed out the gold piece like nothing.
+A single gold piece was equal to a year's wages for the lowest caste of mundane people, and it didn’t even provide enough for them to survive.
+Five hundred of those same coins could buy the Bottomless Bag that I had gotten from Phyllis.
+Meanwhile, some rich brat magic-spelled a random kid and tossed out the gold piece like nothing.

 Little fugger.
-I thought to myself.
+I thought to myself, tucking the point away.
 But don’t mind if I do.
+In for a penny in for—wait...no.
+In for a copper, in for a gold?

-Pocketing the coin, I reached into my endless bag and pulled out one of the lowest-level healing potions in my collection.
+Reaching into my bottomless bag, I rustled around the void to withdraw one of the lowest-level healing potions in my collection.
 All it took was a simple thought to call it from the bottomless pit on my hip, and the next thing I knew, I was lifting the bottle to my lips.

 Man, that’s great!
 I thought with a satisfying breath.

 “Bwahahaha.”
-I laughed to myself maniacally from my seat in the middle of the square.
+I laughed to myself maniacally from my seat in the middle of the square, finally drawing some attention to myself.

-Finally, now adjusted to the worst mid-morning light imaginable, I was able to see well enough to move.
-Not wanting to waste this moment of relative comfort before the afternoon sun assaulted me, I took off towards the magical academy that this island had been raised from the ocean to hold.
+Finally adjusted to the worst mid-morning light imaginable, I was able to see well enough to move.
+Not wanting to waste this moment of relative comfort before the intensity of the afternoon sun assaulted me, I took off towards the magical academy that this island had been raised from the ocean to house.

+The walk up from Dwindlefyre was lovely, all things blinding being considered.
+Eventually rising above the buildings, I was met by a comforting coastal breeze that began to counteract the effects of the burning sun.
+I enjoyed the smells of salty ocean air mixing with both sweet and savoury scents coming from the local bakeries.
 And when I finally reached the top, I took a moment to catch my breath.
-Looking back over the town and ocean, I marvelled at the deep blue water that sparkled in the light as gentle white caps marked the slightest disturbances.
+Looking back over the town and ocean, I marvelled at the deep blue water that sparkled in the light as gentle whitecaps marked the slightest disturbances.

 I instinctively grabbed at my chest, clutching at the leather armour as my knees wobbled.